miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 1. Install the required dependencies listed in `requirements.txt` and the utility script `A_ThesisFunctions.py`
 2. Download the relevant data from the `/Data` directory.
 3. Run the desired code corresponding to the step you want to replicate.
-You may need to adjust the code with desired parameters or modify the paths to read the data and store the results.
+You may need to adjust the code with desired parameters or modify the paths to read the input data and store the results.
 4. Explore the obtained results to analyze the findings of the replicated steps.

 ## Code Overview